-Thamesmead Medical Associates will ensure all staff are adequately trained SARs.
+Thamesmead Medical Associates will ensure staff are adequately trained in SARs.
 Training will include but not limited to:

-- What information to provide or not to provide - Correct identification of the requesting individual; - Location of personal information; - Timescales for compliance; - Provision of information in an intelligible format; - Action to be taken if the information includes third party data
+- What information to provide or not to provide - Correct identification of the requesting individual; - Location of personal information; - Timescales for compliance; - Provision of information in an intelligible format; - Action to be taken if the information includes third part data.